jueyang/jueyang.github.io/_posts/posts/2018-12-22-index-dot-html.md

 > I like words and space.
 I guess you can call me one of the following based on your preferred framework: text-based artist, trans-media writer, writer for performance, playwright.
 >
-> Perpetual intrigues: <a href="https://www.theatlantic.com/magazine/archive/2015/01/the-death-of-the-artist-and-the-birth-of-the-creative-entrepreneur/383497/">the death of the artist</a>, experiential knowledge, (personal) truth.
+> Perpetual intrigues: the death of the artist, experiential knowledge, (personal) truth.

 ## 2018